chrisr3403/Sep11-Freedom-Project/blog/entry06.md

 swap sprite gives the content way better look!
 How it functions is that you need a function for the swap sprite and link it to player.use for the player to use that sprite instead of the default one.

 And with that I also used a reference from videos such as [Replit](https://www.bing.com/videos/riverview/relatedvideo?&q=kaboom.js+tutorial&&mid=E2CA825874E2F76A8E41E2CA825874E2F76A8E41&&FORM=VRDGAR) and
 [Shubham Gupta (Atom-8)](https://www.youtube.com/watch?v=xvTMVGnV660) amazing references on how to destroy pickups and make a score for these pickups.

 ## Section 2: My Engineering Design Process:
-I am at my reserching part and probably even at its final stage of it.
-I want to streach my research so I can continue more of my project and over time I will gain more information in kaboom and over time I will go on to the next step of my research in the next blog.
+YES!
+Even at this time, I am still at my reserching part.
+I want to continue my research of kaboom.js over the summer and years to come.
+I want to be a game developer one day and I stil feel I need more reserach.
+I will continue to reserach kaboom.js over time!

 ## Section 3: My Skills on Kaboom So Far.
 I will go over the two skills I have learned and gained while using Kaboom: